 - 10.4 There are two Mineral Planning Authorities in the Northumberland sub-area.
 The Northumberland National Park Authority is the Mineral Planning Authority for the Northumberland National Park area and Northumberland County Council, a unitary authority, is the Mineral Planning Authority for the area of Northumberland outside the Northumberland National Park.
-These authorities have responsibility for preparing Local Plans for their respective areas, which will incorporate policies on minerals extraction. - 10.5 Northumberland National Park Authority adopted a Core Strategy and Development Policies document in March 2009.
-This document includes a policy on mineral extraction.
-Work is ongoing to review the Core Strategy and Development Policies document as a part of a consolidated Local Plan.
-Consultation on issue papers took place in Spring 2017, a policy options paper in Autumn 2017 and a Preferred Options document in Summer 2018.
-A publication draft of the plan is programmed for consultation in March 2019 with submission to the Secretary of State for examination in Summer 2019. - 10.6 Northumberland County Council is currently preparing a Local Plan.
-Consultation on a Draft Local Plan was undertaken between 4 July 2018 and 15 August 2018.
-Consultation on a Publication Draft of the Local Plan is programmed to commence at the end of January 2019 prior to the expected submission to the Secretary of State for Communities and Local Government for independent examination in May 2018.
+These authorities have responsibility for preparing Local Plans for their respective areas, which will incorporate policies on minerals extraction. - 10.5 Northumberland National Park Authority adopted a Core Strategy and Development Policies document in March 2009 and this document includes a policy on mineral extraction.
+A new Local Plan is currently being prepared and was submitted to the Secretary of State for examination in September 2019.
+The examination hearings will take place on 30 and 31 January 2020 and it is anticipated that the Local Plan will be adopted in spring 2020. - 10.6 Northumberland County Council is currently preparing a Local Plan.
+Consultation on a Draft Local Plan was undertaken between 4 July 2018 and 15 August 2018 and on a Publication Draft of the Local Plan commenced between 30 January and 13 March 2019.
+The Local Plan was subsequently submitted to the Secretary of State for Communities and Local Government for independent examination on 29 May 2019 and the examination hearing sessions are expected to begin in September 2019.
 It is anticipated that the Local Plan will be adopted in March 2020.
-Prior to this a Core Strategy was being prepared but this was withdrawn from examination by the council in July 2017.